 For planning purposes, companies like Yardzen offer services to give you a visual rendering of your outdoor project.
 There are many pros to this option.
 Firstly, it will help make the selection of the material an easier process.
 They will tell you exactly the type of materials you need to execute your vision effortlessly.

 Secondly, it helps to be able to foresee any adjustments you may need to make throughout the process.
-There is nothing worse than getting halfway through a DIY project and realizing that you should have made a different choice at the beginning of the process.
-Sometimes these mistakes can be costly and require quite a bit of time to fix, so this is a big reason why I highly suggest using Yardzen.
+Sometimes these mistakes can be costly and require quite a bit of time to fix, so this is a big reason it is beneficial to have a plan up front.

 Lastly, they can help with other considerations such as lighting, furniture, and more.
 Seeing this all before your project begins can be helpful in all the decision making from start to finish.